Mmat97/TopCityEntertainment/README.md

 ## Example

-Stadiums Results: At first glance, the number of sports stadiums opened vary greatly for each major city.
+Stadiums Results: At first glance, the number of sports stadiums opened vary greatly for each major city, except Phoenix most likely due to most stadiums being outside of the city itself

-Comic-Con Results: From this example, each major city seems to have the same or a close number of comic-cons.
+Comic-Con Results: New York City seems to have the most Comic-cons while Phoenix is shown to not have any at all.

 Dave Chapelle Shows: From this example, it seems New York and Houston have more
-Dave Chapelle Events
+Dave Chapelle Events while other cities have very little.

+Ariana Grande: It also appears that Ariana Grande appears a lot in New York City.

+So far New York City is shown to be the most different compared to the other cities in the number of comic-cons it hosts every year while still hosting comedians such as Dave Chapelle and singers such as Ariana Grande according to the data so far.

-However, a conclusion can't be truly given on whether their is a relationship between cities or certain data sets as the web site sources such as wikipedia do not always give valid estimates and there may be outliers that have yet to be examined.
+However, a conclusion can't be truly given on whether their is a major difference between cities since data sets and web site sources such as wikipedia do not always give valid estimates and there may be outliers that have yet to be examined.